- Nix 96.8%

 TL;DR

 The dendritic pattern takes your flake and literally breaks it into parts.
-Each file is its own module, be it a nixosModules or homeModules module, or even an entire nixosConfigurations definition, typically via flake-parts and import-tree.
+Each file is its own module, be it a nixosModules or homeModules module, or even an entire nixosConfiguration definition, typically via flake-parts and import-tree.

 How do I do it?